May Gardening Tips

 - Hang strips of foil or CD’s in fruit trees to help deter birds.

 - As spring=flowering shrubs finish blooming, prune to shape, removing old and dead wood.

 - Trim hedges; lightly trim azaleas, fuchsias, bushier plants.

 - Thoroughly clean debris from ponds, fountains and bird baths.

-- Check dates of Master Gardener classes.
+- Check the your Master Gardener Class Schedule.

 - Strawberries (end of May).

 - Young fruit trees, if missed in April.

 - Cane berries after harvest.